 If you consider how acoustic guitars are played compared to electric guitars the design of both makes a lot of sense.

 Sacrificing upper fret access for greater volume in this case is a worthwhile exchange.
-Besides, acoustic guitars don’t handle higher frequencies as well as electric guitars in most cases (more on this shortly) and are usually associated with strumming or fingerstyle guitar, whereas electric guitars are synonymous for wailing solos incorporating high notes.
+Besides, acoustic guitars don’t handle higher frequencies as well as electric guitars in most cases (more on this shortly) and, are usually associated with strumming or fingerstyle guitar, whereas electric guitars are synonymous with wailing solos incorporating high notes.

 Acoustic Guitars Don’t Sound great on the upper frets anyway

-If the strings alone were responsible for displacing the air sufficiently for us to detect sound the volume ammount to much.
-However, as the vibrations from the strings are transferred to the much larger soundboard of the guitar this displaces a lot more air particles resulting in greater amplitude (volume).
+If the strings alone were responsible for displacing the air sufficiently for us to detect sound the volume projected from the guitar would be underwhelming.
+However, as the vibrations from the strings are transferred to the much larger soundboard of the guitar this displaces a great number of air particles resulting in greater amplitude (volume).

-Much of this has to do with the length of string that is able to vibrate.
+Much of this has to do with the length of string that can vibrate.

-The higher up the neck we go, the shorter the string length able to freely vibrate and as a result the less resonance transferred to the soundboard.
+The higher up the neck, the shorter the string length able to vibrate and as a result, the less resonance transferred to the soundboard.

-This results in less volume and a thinner tone, that lacks warmth.
+This results in a loss of volume and a thinner tone, that lacks warmth.

-When compared to the electric guitar which relies on electromagnetism and the initial signal being amplified, there is quite a difference in how notes played in the upper region of the neck sound.
+When compared to the electric guitar which relies on electromagnetism and the initial signal being amplified, there is quite a difference in how notes sound when played in the upper region of the neck.

-This is just another reason why acoustic guitars tend not to include frets higher than the 20th fret, whereas there are many electric guitars have between 21 and 24 frets, and even higher in some cases.
+This is just another reason why acoustic guitars tend not to include frets higher than the 20th fret, whereas many electric guitars have between 21 and 24 frets, and even more in some cases.

-While it can be frustrating not always having decent access to these upper frets on the acoustic guitar, the design of the acoustic guitar must take into account far more than the electric guitar in terms of the size of the internal chamber of the body and it’s ability to project sound, along with other considerations such as string length on the upper frets and how those notes sound when played on acoustic.
-So next time you are wondering why your acoustic guitar has fewer frets than an electric bear in mind, when considering acoustic guitar design you probably really wouldn’t want this to change.
+While it can be frustrating not always having decent access to these upper frets on the acoustic guitar, the design of the acoustic guitar must take into account far more than the electric guitar in terms of the size of the internal chamber of the body and its ability to project sound.